Justin Albert: Career

-International National Trust Organization (INTO)

-Albert was appointed as lead director and Trustee to INTO in 2013.
-The international charity represents the interests of 64 international heritage and conservation charities from around the globe.

-Other

 He has been a vice president of Hay Festival since 2005.
 He is a Trustee of Hay Castle Trust, and a member of the Welsh Government Tourism Advisory Board.
 In 2017 he became director and trustee of Michael Morphurgo's Farms For City Children charity.
 He is also director and trustee for the Centre for Advanced Welsh and Celtic Studies, and a founding trustee of the Hay Castle Trust.

 Film and television

-Documentary film production

 Albert was a documentary filmmaker and company director of Transatlantic Films.
 He has directed and produced over 60 documentaries, including: History's Turning Points (1995); Three Gorges: The Biggest Dam in the World (1998); Trailblazers (1998); Lost Treasures of the Ancient World: Ancient China (2000); China's Mega Dam (2006).

-Broadcasting

 He was executive vice president at Mandalay Media Arts in Los Angeles 1999.
 He joined Discovery Communications Digital Networks as a vice president in 1999, and became head of production at Animal Planet in 2001.
 He founded West Beach Television, an independent production company, in 2003, and in 2008, he became general manager of Horse and Country TV.

 Personal life

-Albert married Hester Amanda Jessica Gray, elder daughter of restaurateur Rose Gray, in 1991, and was divorced in 1997.
+Albert married Hester Amanda Jessica Gray, daughter of restaurateur Rose Gray, in 1991, and was divorced in 1997.
 He married Nancy Burns Lavin, a former television executive and building preservation charity director, in 2000.
 They live in Wales.
-He has three children, Charlotte (b.
-27 March 1992), Oscar (b.
-9 March 1996) and Theodore (b.
-19 May 1997).
+He has three children.